 These terms and conditions are applicable to all customers using Britannia Flight Simulator services.
 Please read and understand them carefully before purchasing a voucher, making a booking or redeeming a pre-purchased voucher.
 Flight Simulator Experiences involve a degree of physical mobility and may not be suitable for some

 people.
 Please check with us at the time of booking if you have any concerns.
 In all cases, all participants will be supervised by a Flight Instructor who will be seated in the right hand seat, unless your using self hire.
-All participants must: be 7 years of age or older; be supervised by an adult if under the age of 18; be in good health and free from heart, back or neck problems, motion sickness or other conditions that could be aggravated by the simulator.; be dressed appropriately in comfortable clothing and flat shoes; not be under the influence of drugs or alcohol.
+All participants must: be 7 years of age or older; be supervised by an adult if under the age of 18; be in satisfactory health and free from heart, back or neck problems, motion sickness or other conditions that could be aggravated by the simulator.; be dressed appropriately in comfortable clothing and flat shoes; not be under the influence of drugs or alcohol.